medhistory/fhir-golang-generator/README.md

+This branch breaks the server, this is used to generate modules files for a specific use case.

 This is a fork of the [fhir-golang-generator](https://github.com/intervention-engine/fhir-golang-generator).
 The go generator was merged with it's base ([HL7/fhir](https://github.com/HL7/fhir)) in early 2019 to incorporate the R4 changes.

 FHIR Go and Ember Generator